RoboJackets/ros-training/code/instructions/week4.md

 ## Coordinate frames and the IMU
 One thing important when using the IMU is which **coordinate frame** the data is in.
-A **coordinate frame** is a refers to the coordinate system that is used for the data.
+A **coordinate frame** is a reference to the coordinate system that is used for the data.
 For example, the IMU can measure accelerations in the x, y and z axes in the _robot's coordinate frame_, which is different from the _world's coordinate frame_.

 A quick note: ROS has a [REP 103](https://www.ros.org/reps/rep-0103.html) which defines conventions for coordinate